Everything You Need to Know About Emotional Branding

 Step 4 – Embrace the Power of Color and Visuals

 Color psychology is a powerful instrument.
 It is widely used in developing visual identity to correlate with brand values.
-However, it is also used to evoke certain emotions because each color has meaning.
+However, it is also used to evoke certain reactions because each color has meaning.
 For instance, red is associated with determination and hunger, whereas green instills a sense of harmony and safety.

 As for visuals, logos, fonts, images, illustrations, icons, and typefaces – all of them influence the perception of the brand and sparkle off specific emotional reactions because they also have hidden meanings that people understand on a subconscious level.
 Remember, the picture is worth a thousand words and covers the whole gamut of emotions.